JoeBannouna/sceni/docs/README.md

 Main purpose of this class is to determine what scaling factor (mu) is optimal in order to subtract the broadband image from the narrowband image and leave behind the emission spectrum being observed without losing too much information.

 **Key Methods**
-- 'mufinder = MuFinder(nb_img, bb_img, mu_range = None)': Loads both images into the MuFinder, if no mu range specified rough mu range will be generated
+- `mufinder = MuFinder(nb_img, bb_img, mu_range = None)`: Loads both images into the MuFinder, if no mu range specified rough mu range will be generated
-- 'getOptimalMus()': Returns optimal mu values in an array
+- `getOptimalMus()`: Returns optimal mu values in an array
-- 'getResultImages(): Returns an array of pre-subtracted images with each optimal mu'
+- `getResultImages()`: Returns an array of pre-subtracted images with each optimal mu

 **Example:**
 ```python